MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

     ![copy-local-field](images/desktop-to-uwp/copy-local-field.png)

-### Modify a C++ project to use Windows Runtime APIs
+### Modify a C++ Win32 project to use Windows Runtime APIs

 Use [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/) to consume Windows Runtime APIs.
 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.

-To configure your project for C++/WinRT, See [Modify a Windows Desktop application project to add C++/WinRT support](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/get-started#modify-a-windows-desktop-application-project-to-add-cwinrt-support).
+To configure your project for C++/WinRT:

+* For new projects, you can install the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) and use one of the C++/WinRT project templates included in that extension.
+* For existing projects, you can install the [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) NuGet package in the project.

+For more details about these options, see [this article](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 ## Add Windows 10 experiences